-The link refers to a file or folder that you may have lost permissions.
+The link refers to a file or folder that you may have lost permissions for.

 Why don’t I see a link under Links I’ve Received?

-The link refers to a file or folder that the creator may have lost permissions.
+The link refers to a file or folder that the creator may have lost permissions for.

 Why is my link disabled?